If you’re selling a product that’s more complicated than a rolling pin, the importance of user documentation can’t be understated.

-Before we go any further, let’s clear up any confusion that may be floating around with regards to the differences between user docs and technical docs.
+Before we go any further, let’s clear up any confusion that may be floating around the differences between user docs and technical docs.

 At a basic level technical documentation is written for people who manage and maintain equipment or software, while user documentation is written for the people who use it.

-User documents are written with the assumption that the reader possesses no technical or terminology knowledge and are focused on achieving the best end result.
+User documents are written with the assumption that the reader possesses no technical or terminology knowledge.
+They are focused on achieving the best end result.

-So when writing either user documentation or technical documentation, always keep you reader in mind - It’s often easy to muddle the lines between the two.
+So when writing either user documentation or technical documentation, always keep your reader in mind - It’s often easy to muddle the lines between the two.